WHO CAN BENEFIT?

 Skill enhancement

-Notable pupils
+Notable students

 "With all its demands, the Alexander Technique is worth every moment it asks for, and those once committed to it may well find that they cannot do without.
 It is an enlargement of whatever life may be yours."